Nether Heyford: Notable buildings

 In 1799, a small group of Heyford people first met together regularly for worship in a building belonging to Mr Richard Adams, before a new special place was erected in 1826 and registered as a chapel.
 In 1805, a Baptist Chapel had been opened in the next village (Bugbrooke) and so Heyford people, until having their own building, would have walked or ridden on horseback to attend services there.
 Before this time it is known people from Heyford attended Castle Hill Chapel in Northampton.

-Thus in 1826 in an era of industrial development in the village between the opening of the canal (1790s) and the construction of the railway (1830s) Baptists were able to establish a presence in Heyford although the link with Bugbrooke remained and the Minister there had charge of both chapels.

-By 1839 there were 76 adults in membership.
+In 1826 in an era of industrial development in the village between the opening of the canal (1790s) and the construction of the railway (1830s) Baptists were able to establish a presence in Heyford although the link with Bugbrooke remained and the Minister there had charge of both chapels.By 1839 there were 76 adults in membership.
 There were also 24 children and therefore a Sunday school was started.
 The growth continued and when the Jubilee was celebrated in 1876 over 120 children assembled for a hot dinner in Bliss School.
-Games were organised for the children in Mr Adams Orchard at the rear of the School and later an open-air service was held on the green.

-In 1922 Mr Oliver Adams was instrumental in the building of the Schoolroom.
-The cost was £838 whereas the Chapel in 1826 had cost £178.

-Partly with the benefit of a legacy from Mr A T Cosford in 1962, the Heyford Chapel was able to consider a measure of rebuilding and, in calling a part-time Minister became independent.

-This was the beginning of the ministry of the Rev Harry Whittaker, better known for his work as the Founder Director of the Northamptonshire Association of Youth Clubs.
+Games were organised for the children in Mr Adams Orchard at the rear of the School and later an open-air service was held on the green.In 1922 Mr Oliver Adams was instrumental in the building of the Schoolroom.
+The cost was £838 whereas the Chapel in 1826 had cost £178.Partly with the benefit of a legacy from Mr A T Cosford in 1962, the Heyford Chapel was able to consider a measure of rebuilding and, in calling a part-time Minister became independent.This was the beginning of the ministry of the Rev Harry Whittaker, better known for his work as the Founder Director of the Northamptonshire Association of Youth Clubs.
 Between then and 2003 there have only been three other ministers; Revd.
 Frank Lawes, Revd.
 Michael Jones and Revd.
 Roy Cave.

 In 1963 the Methodist Chapel, having opened in 1838, was suffering from dwindling numbers and had to close with its remaining few members transferring to the Baptist Chapel.
 The two stained glass windows which now grace the front of the building were also moved from the Methodist Chapel along with a number of pews and some panelling which was used to create a vestibule.

 In 1984 the chapel suffered serious dry rot problems that were simultaneously affecting the Parish Church.
 This led to a number of united events, mainly involved in money-raising activities.

 In the absence of a Minister, the chapel has a number of visiting preachers including Mr Martin Buckby.